keithamus/invokers-polyfill/README.md

 ### Defaults

-The `InvokeEvent` has a default behaviour depending on the element.
-Non-trusted events are ignored, but can be useful for implementers.
-Trusted events do the following.
+Depending on the target set by `invokertarget`, invoking the button will trigger additional behaviours alongside the event dispatch.
+Invoking an invokertarget will _always_ dispatch a trusted `InvokeEvent`, but in addition the following table represents how invocations on specific element types are handled.
 Note that this list is ordered and higher rules take precedence:

 | Invokee Element       | `action` hint   | Behaviour                                                                            |
 | :-------------------- | :-------------- | :----------------------------------------------------------------------------------- |